lgilpin/academic-website/content/authors/admin/_index.md

 methodologies towards monitoring, designing, and augmenting machines that can **explain** themselves for diagnosis, accountability, and liability.
 My long-term research vision is for self-explaining, intelligent, machines by design.
-During my PhD, I have developed local monitoring frameworks to explain opaque mechanims, towards a full-system that uses explanations for more robust decision making.
+During my PhD, I developed "Anomaly Detection through Explanations" or ADE, a self-explaining, full system monitoring architecture to detect and explain inconsistencies in autonomous vehicles.
 This allows machines and other complex mechanisms to be able to interpret their actions and learn from their mistakes.